 Be the first to comment!

-A Discounted Gift Trust (DGT) can be a useful solution, but whether it is applicable has to be determined on a case-by-case basis, as does the case for using trusts in general.
+A discounted gift trust (DGT) can be a useful solution, but whether it is applicable has to be determined on a case-by-case basis, as does the case for using trusts in general.